pa-0/ahk-GDIpLibrarycompilationv1and2/README.md

 ## ~23 MODIFIED FUNCTIONS

-## ~298 NEW FUNCTIONS
+## ~300 NEW FUNCTIONS

-See functions-list.txt for more details.
+See functions-list.txt for more details and credits.

 ## NOTES:
   - GetProperty() functions yield incorrect results for some meta-data/properties.